aditya-jaishankar/aditya-jaishankar.github.io/_coursenotes/CFDpython.md

 \end{align}
 $$

-Using the ideas above, it is simple to discretize this equation, and solving for the unkown term $u_i^{n+1}$, we have
+Using the ideas above, it is simple to discretize this equation, and solving for the unknown term $u_i^{n+1}$, we have

 $$
 \begin{align}